-South Africa's parliament delays Zuma's speech after his own party considers asking him to step down
+South Africa's parliament delays Zuma's speech

-Johannesburg (CNN)The South African parliament postponed its annual State of the Nation Address Tuesday amid a growing clamor from within the ruling ANC party to unseat the person who would deliver it: President Jacob Zuma.
+Johannesburg (CNN)The South African Parliament postponed its annual State of the Nation Address Tuesday amid a growing clamor from within the ruling ANC party to unseat the person who would deliver it: President Jacob Zuma.

 The SONA speech, the keynote political event of the year, was scheduled to take place on Thursday.